amphiencode/amphiencode.github.io/Data.md

 - set up the hub by adding the hub address `http://zoo-animalia.zoo.ox.ac.uk/braLan/hub.txt` to `My Data > Track Hubs > My hubs` in UCSC menu.

 ## Blast server

+A blast server is accessible with the assembly, the reference transcripts and proteins.